asdfractal/yggdrasil-labs/README.md

 * Personal information will be stored securely

 ## Design Choices
-Due to the nature of this business' products, I have taken inspiration from the cyberpunk sci-fi culture.
+Due to the nature of this business' products, I have taken inspiration from the cyberpunk sci-fi culture, with a bit of influence from synthwave and vaporwave.
 However since it is a business providing a service, clients need to feel they are safe to proceed with the installation.
-The desired impression is to be reliable and professional, and to still stand out and make an im To achieve this I have chosen a colour and font theme with this in mind.
+The desired impression is to be reliable and professional, and to still stand out and make an impression.
+To achieve this I have chosen a colour and font theme with this in mind.

+### Colours
+The overwhelming colour aesthetic in the aformentioned inspirations are blues, purples and pinks on a dark backdrop.
+There is also an emphasis on neon style colours.
+With this in mind I have created this colour palette.

+---

+### Fonts